Selling on Facebook is easy using the Shops feature included with every free Facebook Business Page.

 For chargebacks, Meta applies a $20 chargeback fee on top of the transaction amount if the card issuer decides a chargeback in the customer’s favor.

-Now that you’ve created your shop, you need to evaluate your options for selling on Facebook.
+Now that you’ve created your shop and enabled a payment method, you must evaluate your options for selling on Facebook.
 You can choose between two methods: selling via the fully integrated Facebook Shop or by connecting your existing online store to Facebook and syncing your products.

 Using Facebook Shop Exclusively

 You can enter products for sale directly to your Facebook Shop for free.
 Facebook has clear instructions that walk you through every step.
-If you sell just a few items or only want to sell through a Facebook Shop, this might be all you need.
+If you sell just a few items or only want to sell through Facebook Shops, this might be all you need.

-One downside is that you have to manually manage orders, and this can be time-consuming if you move a lot of products.
+One downside is that you have to manually manage orders, and this can be time-consuming if you move many products.
 Another con is that you will only be selling through Facebook, so you’ll have no other sales outlets.

 Syncing an Online Store/Ecommerce Platform

-Top ecommerce platforms like Shopify and BigCommerce let you list and sell products in a Facebook Shop (plus many other places, if you wish).
+Top ecommerce platforms like Shopify let you list and sell products in Facebook Shops (plus many other places, if you wish).
 What these platforms offer over the Facebook-only option is a full suite of product listings and automated order and shipping management tools designed to save you time.

 The biggest downside is cost.
-In most cases, you’ll need a monthly paid account with an ecommerce provider such as Shopify or BigCommerce.
-However, there are free options with providers like Ecwid.
+In most cases, you’ll need a monthly paid account with an ecommerce provider such as Shopify.
+You can read my top picks for best ecommerce software if you are keen to go down this route.

 Step 5: Add Products to Your Catalog